aliaydins/geofencing-api/README.md

 ## Geofencing with Tile38

-This service an example of geofencing detect with notification## Running locally
+This service an example of geofencing detect with notification

 ### Running